 Honors 4990: Honors Project

 Yes.
 To do an Honors Project, you must register for HNRS 4980 and 4990 or the equivalent (such as ENG 4980H or HIST 4800H).
 HNRS 4980 and 4990 are official University courses, in which you’ll receive a letter grade.
-This grade will be determined by your advisor for HNRS 4980 or jointly determined by your advisors for HNRS 4990, and will figure into your overall BGSU GPA.
+This grade will be determined by your faculty advisor for HNRS 4980 or jointly determined by your faculty advisors for HNRS 4990, and will figure into your overall BGSU GPA.

 Many students earn an A. Most earn either an A or B as a grade.
 However, grades are certainly not automatic.
 Most faculty advisors have high performance standards and expect upper-level Honors students to be able to meet these.

 Work with your advisors to establish clear goals at the start.
 Produce a high-quality description of the project.
 Most importantly, get a draft of your project to your advisors at least one month before the final deadline so that not only can they give you feedback, but you can respond to it.
 Your advisors are almost honor-bound to give you an “A” if you’ve carefully responded to all of their suggestions for improvement.

 Yes, the first is over-ambition.
 Don’t tackle a topic that whole books have been written on or that whole courses are devoted to.
 Find a topic that’s important and interesting and focus on a small part of it, employing what amounts to a case study approach.
 In the conclusion of your project, you can discuss the larger implications of what you’ve discovered.

 The second problem many students face is procrastination.
 Many Honors students have learned to adjust their academic lives to meet deadlines set by faculty.
 Some of these students find it difficult to handle the freedom allowed by an independent study arrangement.
 To avoid procrastination: